status-im/help.status.im/docs/en/status-communities/delete-a-channel.md

 With Status, you can organize your conversations with your contacts into designated spaces called [channels](channels-your-quick-start-guide.md).
 Channels bring the right people and information together for a common purpose, like a specific project or topic.

-The Status app allows you to delete channels within communities.
-When you delete a channel, all content connected to it is deleted, including messages and files.
+The Status app allows community owners and admins to delete channels within communities.
+When you delete a channel, all messages and files associated with that channel are also deleted.

 !!! warning "caution"

     Is important to be aware that deleting a channel is permanent and cannot be undone.

 ## What to expect

+* You can only delete a channel if you are the owner or an admin of the community.

 * A deleted channel disappears immediately, and all users will lose access to that channel and its content (messages and files).